jitendrakyadav/pgmsolutions/readme.txt

 /*** Linux Commands ***/

-/**** Get help related to a linux command for ex. 'tail' ****/ tail --help
+/**** Get help related to a linux command for ex. 'tail' ****/ man tail         /* manual 'tail' */ tail --help

+/*** Short command to move into their home directory ***/ cd ~       /* Now you would find yourself in directory /home/jitendra for me as I had logined with username 'jitendra' */

 /**** Create a directory and any parents(-p argument) that don't already exist Following will create both directories i.e. trainingapp directory along with it's parent directory jitendray ****/